cirosantilli/db/join.md

 ## RIGHT JOIN

+Not as widely implemented as `LEFT` (sqlite), and can always be emulated with `LEFT`, so never use it.

     CREATE TABLE names (i INT, name VARCHAR(16));
     CREATE TABLE squares (i INT, square INT);
     INSERT INTO names VALUES (0, 'zero'), (1, 'one'), (3, 'three');